 Student has to Prepare and Maintain detail record of On Job Training and has to submit at the end of the Semester.
 Student have to submit the report based on the practical work given by the Centre of Higher Education.
 100 marks are divided as follows:- b.
-Research Project / Field Project Work
+Research Project / Field Project Work i. a.
+Doctrinal Research - 60 Marks OR b.
+Non-Doctrinal Research - 60 Marks

-- 1. Dairy Submission: 60Marks - 2.
-Viva- Voce :40Marks
+1. Dairy Submission: 60Marks

+2. Viva- Voce :40Marks